Aladdin review: Guy Ritchie's Disney remake dazzles and surprises

 The 1992 version of Aladdin is among Disney's most beloved animated movies, so it'd be easy to dismiss Guy Ritchie's live action remake as utterly redundant.

 Luckily, Ritchie goes far beyond a straight copy and paste, opting to update the classic -- based on a story from an Arabian folktale One Thousand and One Nights -- with fancy CGI visuals, some very modern sensibilities and adding more depth to the characters.
-Aladdin opens May 23 in Australia and May 24 in the US and UK.
+The movie is in theaters worldwide now.

 The basic thrust of the story is pretty much as you remember it.
 Orphaned street urchin Aladdin (Mena Massoud) falls for Princess Jasmine of Agrabah (Naomi Scott) after a chance encounter and finds a magic lamp containing a wise-cracking, wish-granting Genie.